-I am a lecturer in English literature at Swansea University, where I teach modules on medieval literature and culture, gender studies, and transhistorical modules about literature, gender and the body.
+I am a lecturer in Medieval Literature at Swansea University, where I teach modules on medieval literature and culture, gender studies, and transhistorical modules about literature, gender and the body.
 I am the winner of the 2015 Gender and Medieval Studies Group graduate student essay prize.

 My next book-length project is about the 'holy medicine' of medieval female mystics in Europe.
-This research will develop my doctoral work, exploring the ways in which medieval religious women were able to modify their physiology and utilise their senses in order to achieve spiritual enlightenment and transformation.
+This research will explore the ways in which medieval religious women were able to modify their physiology and utilise their senses in order to achieve spiritual enlightenment and transformation.